globalmaps/gmhk20/README.md

 ## metadata
 This Data was developed based on Global Map Specifications version 2.1.

-### Boundary, Transportation, Drainage, population Center
+### Boundary, Transportation, Drainage, Population Center
 The data source was Map Database in scale of 1:100,000.